uwcirg/truenth-portal/README.rst

 Documentation
 -------------

-Docs are built seperately via sphinx.
+Docs are built separately via sphinx.
 Change to the docs directory and use the contained Makefile to build - then view in browser starting with the ``docs/build/html/index.html`` file